DistributedProofreaders/dproofreaders/SETUP/README.md

 instructions, and other tools.

 * [CHANGELOG.md](CHANGELOG.md) notes major changes in each version.
+* [UNICODE.md](UNICODE.md) covers how the site supports Unicode.

+Installation and upgrading:
 * [INSTALL.md](INSTALL.md) includes installation instructions.
 * [ARCHIVING.md](ARCHIVING.md) describes how to set up the optional project archiving.